 Festina lente

 The ancient Stoics shared my contrarian love of paradoxes and the counterintuitive: lose in the short term to win in the long, let go of happiness in order to be happy, display your weakness in order to be strong, embrace calamity in order to find peace, etc. Among my favorite of these is the concept of festina lente, or "make haste, slowly."
 It observes that oftentimes the most effective, and thus actually fastest, way to reach a goal is to move toward it slowly.
-(The slowest way to get somewhere is to make hurried errors that cause you never to arrive at all.)
+(The slowest way to get somewhere is, after all, to make errors due to rushing that cause you never to arrive at all.)

 Globally-connected markets and online shopping tend to push expectations of speed in commerce ever faster.
 But, like so many of the naive metrics that now dominate our economic lives, speed-to-market and speed-to-doorstep are entirely beside the point for many products.
-I am, for example, in something that is the opposite of a commodity business; I make electronic art objects meant to last a lifetime, which are intended to help people connect with technological dreams.
+We are, for example, in something that is the opposite of a commodity business; we make electronic art objects meant to last a lifetime, which are intended to help people connect with technological dreams.
 They are entirely fanciful and about as optional as a purchase can get.

 My business is, if anything, all about slowing down and defying time, making strategic choices that most other businesses never would, focusing on a very long intertemporal game.
 I spent, for example, three arduous, active years developing and refining the (now patented) key stabilizer mechanism at the heart of the Seneca.
 The switch took even longer.
 The much-lauded Heavy Grail took years to develop.